Skip to content ↓

 Nursery

-Summer Term
+Summer Term 2026

-Welcome to our six new children.
+Welcome to our 8 new children.

-Our topic’s this term are varied.
+Our topics this term are varied.
 We start by thinking about colours, shapes and numbers.
-And then the topic for a further three weeks is all about ‘Bears’ and we look forward to having a Teddy Bears picnic just before half term.
-After half term, we look at mini beasts then on to our topic which includes pirates, the seaside and holidays.
-Hopefully, the weather will be nice so we can use our wonderful playground or explore the schools’ other fantastic grounds.
+Then the topic for a further three weeks is all about ‘Bears’ and we look forward to having a ‘Teddy Bears Picnic’ just before half term.
+After half term, we learn about mini-beasts then we move on to topics including: pirates, the seaside and holidays.
+Hopefully, the weather will be nice so we can use our wonderful playground or explore other parts of the schools’ fantastic grounds.

 After visits and admissions, we introduce our weekly themes –

-Bears - Goldilocks and the Three Bears and We’re going on a Bear Hunt
+Bears – ‘Goldilocks and the Three Bears’ and ‘We’re going on a Bear Hunt’

 Pirates